 Local time: 16:59 CEST

-The Johan Sverdrup field is located in the Utsira High area in the North Sea, 155 kilometers west of Stavanger at water depths of 110-120 meters.
-The 200 square kilometer reservoir was discovered in 2011 and holds estimated reserves of between 1.7 – 3 billion barrels of oil equivalents.
-Production is scheduled to start at the end of 2019.
-Daily production in the first phase is estimated at 315,000 – 380,000 barrels per day, and the field will produce for 50 years to come.
-At peak, production is estimated to reach 550,000 – 650,000 barrels daily.
-That’s equal to 25 percent of Norway’s current petroleum production.
+The Johan Sverdrup field is located in the Utsira High area in the North Sea, 160 kilometers west of Stavanger at water depths of 110-120 meters.
+The 200 square kilometer reservoir was discovered in 2011 and holds estimated reserves of about 2.7 billion barrels of oil equivalents.
+The field started producing oil on October 5, 2019 – two months ahead of schedule and some NOK 40 billion below the original budget.
+Daily production in the first phase is estimated at 440,000 barrels per day, and the field will produce for 50 years to come.
+At peak, production is estimated to reach 660,000 barrels daily.
+That’s equal to about 25 percent of Norway’s current petroleum production.

 Aker Solutions provided feasibility and concept studies for the Johan Sverdrup discovery in 2012-2013, supporting the partnership in developing a robust development concept.
-The company in late 2013 won a portfolio framework agreement from Statoil to provide engineering services, procurement and management assistance for the first phase of the development.
+The company in late 2013 won a portfolio framework agreement from Equinor to provide engineering services, procurement and management assistance (EPMA) for the first phase of the development.
 The front end engineering design (FEED) was executed in 2014, engaging one of the largest FEED teams ever assembled by the company to detail out the four-platform field center concept.

 Continuity of personnel and systematic knowledge transfer from the FEED phase was essential to ensure a seamless transition into the engineering, procurement and management assistance contract that commenced in early 2015.
 The project involved as many as 1,500 of Aker Solutions’ engineering resources.